johnprovazek/truchettiles/README.md

 ## Bugs & Improvements

-- Add an info option to give the user instructions
+- Add an info option to demo page to give the user instructions.
-- Improve mobile scaling
-- Fix mobile stretch issue
-- Can't select multiple tiles on mobile
-- Maybe move some of the demo functionality to truchettiles.js
-- Consider creating a React Component setup for truchettiles
+- Consider offering a React component of truchettiles.
+- Configure truchettiles code to only reload canvas when style is changed.
-- Use a linter and a style guide
+- Use a linter and a style guide.